 The U of G entry, called Canada GOOSE, or Growth Options for Outer Space Environments, consists of a plant-growth chamber with environment control technology that can produce high yields of fruits, vegetables and mushrooms.

-The design team from the School of Environmental Sciences (SES) draws on expertise from the Controlled Environment Systems Research Facility to create ideal growing conditions within the system.
+The design team from the School of Environmental Sciences (SES) led by Dr. Mike Dixon draws on expertise from the Controlled Environment Systems Research Facility to create ideal growing conditions within the system.
 Details of the design are being kept under wraps as the competition continues.

 While the plant-growth chamber can be used to supply fresh food for astronauts, it could also be installed in remote areas or harsh environments on Earth to improve food security.